STealthy-and-haSTy/SublimeScraps/plugins/README.md

    Same potato, different bag. (is that a saying?
 It should be if it's not.)

+ * **custom_build_variables.py** is yet another example of a build system enhancement.
+In this example we provide our own custom build variables to the build system.
+This could be used to insert some project specific information easily into a build.

  * **run_current_file** came about when someone wanted to bind a key that would try to execute a file based on the name of the current file.
 For example if you were editing *cool.c* it would try to execute *cool.exe*.